pesvut/fluent-pad/README.md

 # MaTeX

-In this era, students whose curriculum involves mathematics are missing an essential tool for them to interact with tutors, teachers, and one another online.
-Though this has been shown to be difficult to adapt to, we believe this may open doors to things not possible in the past.
+Consider this.
+In this era, students whose curriculum involves mathematics are missing an essential tool for them to interact with tutors, teachers, and one other online.
+While this has shown to be difficult to adapt to, we believe that this may have opened doors to things that may not have been possible in the past.

+We are introducing MaTeX, a web application which drives the collaboration of algebraic and geometric tools with mathematicians worldwide.

 A user is allowed to: